kaizer1v/mathjs/README.md

 There functionalities are segrated by primarily three sections

 1. Array Functionalities
-2. Numberic Functionalities
+2. Numeric Functionalities
 3. String Functionalities

-## Arrays
+## Array Functionalities

 List of Functions that you can operate on Arrays